Yale-EEB723/finalproject/README.md

 ### Approaches
 - Compare Salmonella serovar Pullorum to serovar Gallinarum; See similarities/ any insights into how they are similar in terms of genetic make-up of pathogenicity traits.
 These strains are host-adapted to chickens.
+    - May have to specifically focus on pathogenicity islands OR look at essential/ house-keeping genomes.
+These have been shown by Martin Wiedmann's group (place specific source paper here).
 - Then, take either these individually or together and compare against a Generalist (Salmonella serovar Enteritidis)
 - If this is working/ going well, use Salmonella serovar Typhimurium and/or Typhi to see how these differences come about in mammals.
       "Salmonellae are important pathogenic bacteria infecting humans or animals.
 Salmonella enterica serovar Pullorum, a strictly chicken-adapted pullorum agent, is one of the more than 2,500 documented Salmonella lineages (4).
 It is very closely related to another chicken pathogen, Salmonella enterica serovar Gallinarum, and, to a lesser degree, to a host generalist, Salmonella enterica serovar Enteritidis.""